bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."

-"Nemo" and "Neminem" are Also in the chatroom.
+Also in the chatroom are "Nemo" and "Neminem."
 They collectively agree to transfer satoshis between each other so no one besides them can reliably determine who controls which satoshis.
 But they're faced with a dilemma: who transfers their satoshis to one of the other two